cornell-dti/trends-in-web-dev-website/versioned_docs/version-2023sp/setup-environment.md

 Go to [this website](https://nodejs.org/en/download/) and follow the instructions.

-For consistency, we will use Node LTS (currently, as of Spring 2022, this is Node 16).
+For consistency, we will use Node LTS (currently, as of Spring 2023, this is Node 18).

+After installing, you should be able to run `node` in your terminal and get a command-line interface to execute JavaScript code, line-by-line.

 ## Install Yarn